-(For more on what happens to your home, mortgage, and second mortgages in Chapter 13, see Your Home in Chapter 13 Bankruptcy.)
+(For more on what happens to your home, primary mortgage, and junior mortgages in Chapter 13, see Your Home and Mortgage in Chapter 13 Bankruptcy.)

-If you have a mortgage, your lender typically has a lien on your house.
-This means that if you stop paying your mortgage, it can sell your house at a foreclosure sale to satisfy the loan.
-If you were behind on your mortgage prior to filing your Chapter 13, you can pay off those arrears through your repayment plan.
-As a result, your lender can’t foreclose on your house for pre-bankruptcy mortgage arrears as long as you are paying them off through your plan.
-(Learn more about how Chapter 13 bankruptcy can help with foreclosure.)
+If you are behind on your mortgage before filing your Chapter 13, you can pay off the arrears through your repayment plan.
+After the court confirms (approves) your repayment plan, your lender can’t foreclose on your house for pre-bankruptcy mortgage arrears as long as you’re paying them off through your plan.
+(Learn more about how bankruptcy can help with foreclosure.)

-Once a motion for relief is filed, you have approximately two weeks to oppose it.
-If you don’t oppose it, the court will usually grant the motion and lift the stay as to your mortgage lender (the stay remains in effect for your other creditors).
-When the stay is lifted, your lender is free to initiate or continue foreclosure proceedings.
+After the lender files the motion for relief, you’ll have approximately two weeks to oppose it (check the dates supplied on the paperwork or speak with a bankruptcy attorney to verify the timing).
+If you don’t oppose the motion, the court will usually grant the request and lift the stay for the mortgage lender only.
+It will remain in effect for your other creditors.
+Your lender will be free to initiate or continue foreclosure proceedings.

 If you oppose the lender’s motion for relief, you’ll have the opportunity to appear a hearing in front of the judge.
 At the hearing, the judge will listen to argument before granting or denying the lender’s motion.